home-assistant/home-assistant.io/source/_integrations/sensor.mqtt.markdown

   type: integer
   default: 0
 force_update:
   description: Sends update events even if the value hasn't changed.
-Useful if you want to have meaningful value graphs in history.
+Useful if you want to have meaningful value graphs in integrations like [InfluxDB](/integrations/influxdb).
+Use this option sparingly as it has performance and disk IO implications.
+This is not needed for Home Assistant's built-in graphs.
   required: false
   type: boolean
   default: false